XevenTH/BlueG-Website/client-app/README.md

 # Client-Side (React)
-Currently Runnin on Default Port
+Currently Running on Default Port

 ## Other Services
 -) Using Axios to communicate with backend(ASP.NET Core).\